interactive-instruments/ldproxy/src/markdown/docs/en/references/specifications.md

-# Supported specifications and technologies
+# Specifications and technologies

-This is an overview.
+This is an overview of supported specifications and technologies.
 For constraints and limitations see the documentation of the ldproxy building blocks.

 ## Web API Specifications